Meet the startups from Brinc’s first online Demo Day – TechCrunch

 Like other accelerators, Brinc hasn’t let 2020 get in the way of its program for early-stage startups.
-The firm is known for focusing on food technology, health tech, clean energy, and hardware, and has a knack for finding some of the most interesting startups in those spaces.
+The firm is known for focusing on food technology, health tech, clean energy and hardware, and has a knack for finding some of the most interesting startups in those spaces.
 Today, we joined Brinc’s first online Demo Day to meet startups from its spring Hong Kong programs, as well as its hardware and IoT program in India.

-Here are the startups in alphabetical order:
+Here are the startups (in alphabetical order):

 Based in Singapore, Aurora Food focuses on glycemic-lowering technology that can be used in ingredients for baked goods that are safe for diabetic people to eat because they release sugar more slowly.
 It wants to provide a healthier and tastier solution than current market offerings — sugar reduction compromises taste and artificial sweeteners can create health hazards.
 It plans to monetize through a B2B model by selling dessert mix to the likes of bakeries and confectionaries.

-Part of Brinc’s India hardware and IoT program, Enlite Research takes a new approach to building management that uses bluetooth mesh (BLE mesh) systems and sensors to collect data, combined with AI-based software.
+Part of Brinc’s India hardware and IoT program, Enlite Research takes a new approach to building management that uses Bluetooth mesh (BLE mesh) systems and sensors to collect data, combined with AI-based software.
 Enlite’s goal is to reduce the cost of managing small and medium-sized commercial buildings while also reducing greenhouse gas emissions.

 American startup Fybraworks Foods is a new entrant in the substitute meat market, using fermentation and protein ingredients to replicate the taste and texture of meat.
 Its technology combines animal-free muscle proteins and umami flavor of mushroom, and the final products target both pet and human food ingredients.